 Taiko Audio are an innovative Dutch high end audio laboratory, passionate about both music and technology their painstaking research and development, coupled with their background in engineering, science and IT has led them to develop the SGM Extreme.The SGM Extreme is essentially a state of art of the music server, designed to act as the very best storage device for local files and streaming from Tidal and Qobuz as well.

 Emerging from many years of research, development and lots of listening the SGM Extreme was the result.
 No stone was left unturned during the development process and Taiko paid huge attention to factors such as resonance control, prevention of electric pollution, reliability and user friendliness.
 Its modular nature means it is future-proof from both a software and hardware aspect.
 A good example of this is the development of their own control interface called TAS which was designed to elevate performance above Roon (which already sounds rather special!), Taiko added an optional Extreme USB Card a couple of years ago and in March 2023 they have just released an Extreme Network Card and Extreme Network Switch.

 Taiko was founded by the genius that is Emile Bok, I first met Emile at Munich a couple of years ago and the lengthy conversation we had then always stayed with me.
-Fast forward to today and business has grown and I’m delighted to say that my Taiko SGM Extreme Server will be on demonstration at some point in the near future.
+Fast forward to today, business has grown and I’m proud to have a Taiko Extreme on permanent demonstration.

 Available in black or silver, the SGM Extreme is not for the faint of heart, it is priced at £30,000 but if you have a serious system and want the very best digital transport in the world…..well, here it is!

 The Extreme SGM Server is now priced to include both the Extreme USB Card and the Extreme Network Card as standard and my demo unit has both fitted and I also have the Extreme Switch on demonstration too.